Low-Sucrose Snacks for Kids

 Help your helpers.
-If your baby or young child is in daycare or with a babysitter or another childcare provider, it’s important to let them know what snack foods your child can eat.
+If your baby or young child is in daycare or with a babysitter or another childcare provider, it’s important to let them know which snack foods your child can eat.
 Best bet is to give them plenty of low-sucrose snacks.

-For a daycare facility, mark your child’s snacks with a sticker or star so they don’t get mixed up with another child’s.
+For a daycare facility, mark your child’s snacks with a sticker or star, so they don’t get mixed up with another child’s.
 This works well at home, too, if you have other kids who don’t have CSID.

 Add a dose of fun.
 Put snacks in colorful containers, and cut fruits and veggies into fun shapes to improve the chances that your younger child will enjoy eating them.

 Also, let your child have a say in the choice of food containers as well as the snacks themselves.
-This can be very helpful for kids with a disease that imposes many restrictions because it gives them a sense of control over their condition and can boost their self-esteem.
+This can be very helpful for kids with a disease that imposes many restrictions, because it gives them a sense of control over their condition and can boost their self-esteem.
 It also provides more opportunities for them to learn what the smart food choices are.